-This case study is based on an interview with Ben Jacobson who was a key player in Temporal* adoption within Checkr.
+This case study is based on a 2020 interview with Ben Jacobson who was a key player in Temporal* adoption within Checkr.
 Itay and Maria from Checkr also presented updated use cases at our Flagship Meetup in 2022.

 In the last decade, the growth of the gig economy has put background checks in the critical path of employers such as Uber, Lyft, Grubhub, etc. Traditionally, background checks have been discriminatory, tedious, and inaccurate.
 Checkr was founded to usher in a new era of automated background checks, bringing reliability and consistency to a historically unreliable and inconsistent process.